aish2306/aish2306.github.io/_pages/about.md

 ---
 layout: about
 title: about
+permalink: /
-permalink: /subtitle: Early HCI Researcher
+subtitle: Early HCI Researcher

 profile: